 - (5) Sandwich boards.
-One "sandwich board" or "A-frame" sign shall be allowed for the purpose of temporary advertising purposes, subject to the following conditions: - a.
+One "sandwich board" or "A-frame" sign shall be allowed for the temporary purposes, subject to the following conditions: - a.
 Such signs shall not exceed two feet width and four feet length to a flat side and will be allowed to have changeable text, but no electronic or dynamic display. - b.
 The placement of such a sign shall not interfere with the free and unobstructed travel of pedestrians on sidewalks or walkways, nor with the view of drivers at any intersection, or impede maintenance and/or snow and ice removal. - c.
-Signs must be removed and placed indoors no later than 10 pm at the end of each business day.
+Signs must be removed and placed indoors no later than 10 pm.
 Sandwich board/A-frame signs that are left out after the designated time shall be in violation of this chapter. - d.
-Signs within the public right-of-way must register annually. - e.
-This provision shall also apply to T-shaped or inverted "T" signs and shall be subject to the same restrictions with each business occupant allowed only one such sign per business occupant, regardless of type (A-frame, T-shaped or inverted "T").
+Signs within the public right-of-way. - e.
+This provision shall also apply to T-shaped or inverted "T" signs and shall be subject to the same restrictions with each tenant allowed only one such sign per tenant, regardless of type (A-frame, T-shaped or inverted "T").